capensis/canopsis-nagios/README.md

                     If < 0 disable autoflush (note: the cache will always be stored when the module is unloaded).
 If = 0 cache every time (this is not recommended as it may consumes lot of I/O) (default: 60)
+    autopop =       Delay in seconds between two automatic flush of the cache into the AMQP bus if it is available (60)
     rate =          Delay in ms between two messages when depiling (250) flush =         Number of messages to send when depiling (-1: means it is calculated at runtime)